DataDog/integrations-extras/logstash/README.md

 ## Overview

-Get metrics from logstash service in real time to:
+Get metrics from Logstash service in real time to:

-* Visualize and monitor logstash states.
+* Visualize and monitor Logstash states.
-* Be notified about logstash events.
+* Be notified about Logstash events.

 ## Setup
 ### Installation